Lasting Legacy of Jackie Robinson: A Look at the Influence on History

 On April 14, 2013, a new mural of Jackie Robinson by Mike Sullivan was unveiled at Jackie Robinson Stadium.

-2013: Mariano Rivera Retires as Last Player to Wear Number 42
+2013: Mariano Rivera Last Player to Wear Number 42

-In 2013, Mariano Rivera of the Yankees retired as the last player in Major League Baseball to wear jersey number 42 on a regular basis.
+In 2013, Mariano Rivera, who retired at the end of the season, was the last player in Major League Baseball to wear jersey number 42 on a regular basis.

 November 22, 2014: UCLA Retires Number 42

-On November 22, 2014, UCLA announced that it would officially retire the number 42 across all university sports, effective immediately.
+On November 22, 2014, UCLA announced that it would officially retire the number 42 across all university sports, effective immediately, in honor of Jackie Robinson.

-On November 19, 2017, a jersey that Jackie Robinson brought home with him after his rookie season ended in 1947 was sold at an auction for $2.05 million.
-The price was the highest ever paid for a post-World War II jersey.
+On November 19, 2017, a jersey that Jackie Robinson brought home after his rookie season ended in 1947 was sold at auction for $2.05 million.

 2017: Statue of Robinson Unveiled at Dodger Stadium

-In 2017, a statue of Jackie Robinson, created by sculptor Branly Cadet, was unveiled at Dodger Stadium, marking the first statue the Dodgers ever unveiled.
+In 2017, a statue of Jackie Robinson, created by sculptor Branly Cadet, was unveiled at Dodger Stadium.

-In 2020, Jackie Robinson was ranked at number 42 on The Athletic's "Baseball 100" list, complied by sportswriter Joe Posnanski.
+In 2020, The Athletic ranked Jackie Robinson at number 42 on its "Baseball 100" list, compiled by sportswriter Joe Posnanski.

-2025: Rachel Robinson Remains an Officer of the Jackie Robinson Foundation
+2025: Rachel Robinson Still An Officer of Jackie Robinson Foundation

-As of 2025, Rachel Robinson, at 102 years old, remains an officer of the Jackie Robinson Foundation.
+As of 2025, Jackie Robinson's widow, Rachel Robinson, at 103 years old, remains an officer of the Jackie Robinson Foundation.